STEVE - Space-Time-Enclosing Volume Extraction: Abstract

 \section{Abstract}

-In this paper, we describe a novel algorithm for the extraction of iso-valued hypersurfaces that may be implicitly contained in four-dimensional ($4$D) data sets, e.g., like time-varying computed tomographic three-dimensional images.
-This so-called STEVE (Space-Time-Enclosing Volume Extraction) algorithm is based on its three main ingredients: (i) an indexing scheme for $4$D points specifically located within the tesseract-like $2\times2\times2\times2$-neighborhood of toxels (i.e., -- without loss of generality -- time-varying voxels), (ii) a vector path table that provides proper links for contributing volume segments, and (iii) a connectivity diagram that helps to resolve topological ambiguities.
+The novel STEVE (\textit{i.e.}, Space-Time-Enclosing Volume Extraction) algorithm is described here for the very first time.
+It generates iso-valued hypersurfaces that may be implicitly contained in four-dimensional ($4$D) data sets, such as temporal sequences of three-dimensional images from time-varying computed tomography.
 Any final hypersurface that will be generated by STEVE is guaranteed to be free from accidental rifts, i.e., it always fully encloses a region in the $4$D space under consideration.
-Furthermore, the information of the interior/exterior of the enclosed regions is propagated to each of the tetrahedrons, which are embedded into $4$D and which in their union represent the final, iso-valued hypersurface(s). \\
+Furthermore, the information of the interior/exterior of the enclosed regions is propagated to each one of the tetrahedrons, which are embedded into $4$D and which in their union represent the final, iso-valued hypersurface(s).
+STEVE is usually executed in a purely data-driven mode, and it uses lesser computational resources than other techniques that also generate simplex-based manifolds of codimension $1$.